High-resolution audio vs. 16 bit / 44.1kHz

 - Time smearing fallacy: "At a sampling frequency of 44.1 kHz, digital filters (anti-aliasing, resampling filters) cause audible distortion (pre-ringing in the impulse response is audible)."

-All of the these claims are false, since the signal at the output of DA converters is completely analog, the time resolution of a digital system is independent of the sampling frequency, the dynamic range of 16 bits with noise shaping can reach 120 decibels (and 96 decibels also huge).
+All of the these claims are false, since the signal at the output of DA converters is analog replica of the original, the time resolution of a digital system is independent of the sampling frequency, the dynamic range of 16 bits with noise shaping can reach 120 decibels (and 96 decibels also huge).
 Linear phase filters have linear phase in their passband, so at a sampling frequency of 44.1 kHz the phase shift between 20 Hz and 20 kHz is zero.
 The frequency of the pre-ringing in the impulse response is 22 kHz (always higher than 21 kHz) so the time smearing is a completely made up story.

 The upper limit of human hearing

 Usually people can't hear tones above 20 kHz.
 This is true for almost everyone - and for everyone over the age of 25.
-An extremely small group of people is able to hear tones above 20 kHz under experimental conditions.
-These people are under 25 years old.
+An extremely small group of people under the age of 25 is able to hear tones above 20 kHz under experimental conditions.
 But as far as audio reproduction and sampling frequency are concerned, hearing tones above 20 kHz doesn't matter.

 The upper limit of hearing varies not only from individual to individual and by age, but also depends on the amplitude (sound pressure) of the test signal: the highest audible frequency for a test tone at 100 decibels is higher than for a test tone at 80 decibels.
 In high frequency hearing tests the sound pressure of the test signal around the hearing threshold is well above the sound pressure values found in live music and movies.
 The test signal can reach 110 decibels, while the maximum sound pressure level in music at 20 kHz is approx. 85 decibels (crash cymbal).
 The normal hi-hat level in records is about 60 dBSPL and instruments (brass instruments, violins) hardly produce more than 60 dBSPL in this range.
 In summary, even if someone can hear test tones up to 26 kHz, he or she will not hear harmonics above 20-22 kHz.

-Without noise shaping the dynamic range is about 103 decibels, with noise shaping it is about 120 decibels.
-Dynamic range of 16 bits is huge and completely covers the range required for any type of audio reproduction.
+Dynamic range of 16bit/44.1kHz is huge and completely covers the range required for any type of audio reproduction.
 In a hi-fi system, the peak SPL and thus the maximum dynamics is approx. 110 decibels.
+The quantization noise of 16-bit dither becomes audible when the gain set so that the sound pressure level of a full-scale sinusoid exceed 105 dBSPL.
+With noise shaping the gain (volume) can be set about 18 decibels higher.

 Transient response (impulse response, phase response)